alfan-ntu/web_crawler/notes.md

 In [1]: fetch('https://books.toscrape.com/')
 ```
 ___
-Combining both this shell functions with the inspection of the web page we're querying or scraping, it'll be easy to locate and fetch the content of interest.
+Combining both this shell functions with the inspection of the web page we're querying or scraping from, it'll be easy to locate and fetch the content of interest.

 ```commandline
 In [6]: books = response.css('article.product_pod')